Drkun/xdkunwei.github.io/_pages/about.md

 News
 ======
+* One papers were accepted to TCYB
+* One papers were accepted to Neurocomputing
+* Feb.
+24, 2021, two papers were accepted to AAAI2021 (~27% acceptance rate)
 * Dec.
 2, 2020, three papers were accepted to AAAI2021 (~21% acceptance rate)
 * Sep.
 26, 2020, one paper was accepted to NeurIPS2020 (~20% acceptance rate)
 * Apr.
 20, 2020, one paper was accepted to IJCAI2020 (~12.6% acceptance rate)